hieuk09/place_i_know/readme.md

 I hope that these tips & tricks can be helpful to my friends and others when they travel to those places.

-This note is inspire by [duykhoa's SaigonTraveler](https://github.com/duykhoa/SaigonTraveler)
+This note is inspired by [duykhoa's SaigonTraveler](https://github.com/duykhoa/SaigonTraveler)

 # Table of Content